Beauty

 Well, two things to remember:

-Of late, we can find three distinct types of conditioner – mainstream conditioner, leave-in conditioner, and deep-moisture conditioner – each of them executes a similar work of hydrating and smoothing the hair.
+Of late, we can find three distinct types of conditioner – mainstream conditioner(rinse-out), leave-in conditioner, and deep-moisture conditioner – each of them executes a similar work of hydrating and smoothing the hair.

 A mainstream or traditional type of conditioner is most likely used each time you take a shower, only after you completely wash your shampoo.
 Now remember, your scalp should be well rinsed and make sure there is no stickiness in your hair.
 Otherwise the conditioner would not work as desired.